 The fire barrier degradation rating is tied to the expected performance time of the degraded barrier in terms of its fire resistance or its ability to prevent failure or ignition of the SSD-credited equipment protected by the barrier.
 Indeed, this is how the degradations are reflected in risk quantification.
 The examples are taken from the experience of field inspectors, NRC headquarters staff, research, and the plants themselves.

-Findings
+SSD Findings

 The SSD finding degradation levels are intended to align with the generic definitions.
 However, in this context the interpretation focuses somewhat more sharply on ‘reliability’ issues.
 For example, a fire suppression system can be compared to a code of record and deviations can be readily identified.
 SSD provisions rarely have such a definitive yardstick against which they can be measured.
 SSD findings are more likely to hinge on qualitative factors.
-For example, issues likely to arise could include the adequacy of post-fire SSD procedures, the reliability of a proposed SSD path, unavailability of required functions, likelihood of spurious equipment operations, etc. The criteria as written reflect the qualitative nature of these findings.
-It is expected that considerable judg on the part of the practitioner will be required to properly assess SSD findings.
+For example, issues likely to arise could include the adequacy of post-fire SSD procedures, the reliability of a proposed SSD path, unavailability of required functions, likelihood of spurious equipment operations, etc. The criteria, as written, reflect the qualitative nature of these findings.
+It is expected that considerable judgement on the part of the practitioner will be required to properly assess SSD findings.

 Low Degradation Deficiency Screening Check